djotaku/adventofcode/2022/Day_20/README.md

 ### Part 2

 OK, things are about to get hairy.
 Especially because I'm not 100% sure (based on Wastl's use of -3) exactly when I'm multiplying.
 But I'll give it a shot!

+The only tricky thing was making sure to generate the part 2 list before moving stuff around so you get the initial placement.
 ## What I Learned

 ### Generic

 ### Python
+- A default empty list has no positions, making it hard to put new numbers in there.
+Need to create a list with 0s or something first.
+- a trick to search a list that has duplicates is to use a class because each class will have a unique "id"
 ### Ruby

 ### Perl